Posted on 8 Comments

 Why Use Shampoo Soap Bars?

 Before the 20th Century, people used soap bars to wash themselves – including their hair.
-The Victorian women had beautiful, long, flowing locks of hair, even during old age.
+The Victorian women had beautiful, long, flowing locks of hair, even in old age.

-How did these women get such long, flowing locks of hair without all of the “innovative” modern haircare concoctions – which never seem to follow through with their grandiose claims?
+How did these women get such long, flowing locks of hair without all of the “innovative” modern hair care concoctions?
+Which never seem to follow through with their grand claims?

-There were articles in magazines and books written about how to properly wash one’s huge mane with a soap bar – recommended once per week minimum, more often was ideal.
+Articles in magazines and books were written about how to properly wash one’s huge mane with a soap bar.
+It was recommended to wash once per week, but more often was ideal.
 Most of the time it involved an hour or more of washing the hair section-by-section.
-Since modern plumbing was not available to most, it took women much longer to wash their incredibly long, thick hair – unlike today.
-Thankfully, experienced users of shampoo bar soaps now might only need 5 minutes to wash their hair!
+Since modern plumbing was not available to most, it took women much longer to wash their incredibly long, thick hair.
+With today’s plumbing, experienced users of shampoo bar soaps now only need at least 5 minutes to wash their hair!

 If you are interested in learning about how to wash your hair with our shampoo soap bars, click here.

-Now wait just a second, this isn’t to say that soap was the only factor contributing to those waterfalls of hairy waves – these women were also forced to eat mostly local and in-season without all the modern-day conveniences.
-This means that a lot of meats and fats and other fresh seasonal foods were consumed, further nourishing their hair and scalp.
+Now, this isn’t to say that soap was the only factor contributing to those waterfalls of hairy waves.
+These people were also restricted to eat locally and in-season without all the modern-day conveniences.
+This means that a lot of meats and fats and other fresh seasonal foods were consumed.
+These natural and densely nutritious foods further nourished their hair and scalp.

-So, don’t expect to be able to grow locks like your great-great-great grandmother simply from using soap.
-You haven’t lived like a Victorian for one reason, plus consider the common practice of using chemical detergents on one’s hair and skin from birth!
+So, don’t expect to grow locks like your great-great-great grandmother simply from using soap.
+You haven’t lived like a Victorian for one reason.
+Plus, consider the common practice of using chemical detergents on one’s hair and skin from birth!

 Detergents Vs. Soaps